SubjectsSubjects(version: 983)

 Syllabus -

-4. Study of cellular processes in vivo in situ
+• Observation of cellular processes in vivo and in situ.

 Entry requirements - Czech